chaecramb/supermemo_vim_ahk/docs/browser.md

 ### Offline copy vs online element

-The import workflow can create two “styles” of elements:
+The import workflow can create two "styles" of elements:

 1) **Offline copy (HTML captured into the element)**
 - The element stores page HTML/text (selection, copy-all, or downloaded HTML depending on options).